According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 4. Brand Awareness

 Brand awareness is a term that describes the level to which a product’s name is recognized by consumers.
-Creating brand awareness is an essential step in launching a new product or restoring an old brand.
+Raising brand awareness is an essential step in launching a new product or restoring an old brand.
 It essentially helps differentiate your products and services from your competitors by making a connection with the audience.

 Consumers are generally more likely to choose a well-known brand over a lesser-known brand when faced with various options.
 A strong brand often leads to increased sales.